TarikTornes/FLeSA/README.md

 This project was created by Thuc K. N. and Tarik T. in order to get familiar with Federated Learning and compare the advantages and disadvantages of compared to a classical centralized learning approach.

-For this project the Movie Review Dataset
+For this project the Movie Review Dataset ![from https://ai.stanford.edu/~amaas/data/sentiment/] was used.

 ## Pre-requisites